citizenlabsgr/adopt-a-drain/INSTALL.md

 ## Prerequisites
-This application requires [Postgres](http://www.postgresql.org/) to be installed.
+* This application requires [Postgres](http://www.postgresql.org/) to be installed.
-We also recommend using a ruby version manager such as [rbenv](https://github.com/rbenv/rbenv).
+* We also recommend using a ruby version manager such as [rbenv](https://github.com/rbenv/rbenv).
+* You will need a data.world account to get an API token *

 ## Installation